Latin America Vacation

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

 This adventure combines a voyage through Galapagos, whose unique wildlife adaptations gave rise to Darwin’s notes on evolution, and a journey through the land of the Incas.
 Begin aboard a first-class yacht in the Galapagos Islands and discover plants and animals unique to particular islands as you travel throughout the archipelago.
 Our expert naturalist guides explain how these species have evolved and adapted over time.
-During an eight-day cruise you will visit the major wildlife sites, including some of the more remote outer islands.
-Meet exotic and bizarre wildlife as you venture among cinder cones, lava flows, white and black sand beaches, and rocky cliffs and cool off snorkeling in clear equatorial waters.
+During an eight-day cruise, you will visit the major wildlife sites, including some of the more remote outer islands.
+Meet exotic and bizarre wildlife as you venture among cinder cones, lava flows, white and black sand beaches, and rocky cliffs, and cool off snorkeling in clear equatorial waters.

 Head out to the Andes of Peru and discover the land of the Incas.
 Specialists in archaeology, history, and Andean culture will take you through the monumental Inca stone temples and restored agricultural terraces of Quechua Indian villages in Cusco, the Urubamba Valley, and Machu Picchu.
 The Machu Picchu segment can be easily combined with ANY Wildland Adventures Galapagos itinerary, and the two segments can be done in the reverse order.
-Let this itinerary be your inspiration, and your dreams and preferences be your guides!
+Let this itinerary be your inspiration, and your dreams and preferences are your guides!

 A few more reasons you have to go:

 Arrive in Lima.
 Airport assistance and overnight at the Costa del Sol Airport Hotel just a short two-minute walk outside customs.